Updated September 8, 2021.

-- The high and low ranges in the table are based on an average Waxing Studio.
-Waxing the City recommends that studios have 4-6 waxing treatment rooms after 1 year of operation.
+- The high and low ranges in the table are based on a 6 treatment room Waxing Studio.

-- These estimates assume you will build out your studio space for 4-6 rooms but that you initially order equipment, furniture, and supplies for 4 treatment rooms.
+- These estimates assume you will build out your studio space for 6 rooms and that you initially order equipment, furniture, and supplies for 6 treatment rooms.

 - These fees are non-refundable unless otherwise noted.

-- While the franchisor does not charge for this training, you must pay all travel and living expenses for your attendees.
+- While Waxing the City does not currently charge for this training, if applicable, you must pay all travel and living expenses for your attendees.

 - The estimate for initial expenses for real estate and improvements assumes you will lease space for your Waxing Studio.
-Waxing Facilities are generally located in commercial retail areas.
-The typical size of a Waxing Facility ranges between 1,400 and 2,000 square feet.
+Waxing Studios are generally located in commercial retail areas.
+The typical size of a Waxing Studio is approximately 1,800 square feet.
 The cost for build-out is approximately $115 per square foot, which, at a minimum, includes rooms that will work as waxing treatment rooms, concrete floors, demised exterior walls, HVAC, roof, and utilities stubbed to the premises sufficient for a Waxing Studio.

-- The low estimate assumes the landlord pays for all of the buildout costs, and you must only pay the first month’s rent and an additional month as a security deposit, plus nominal miscellaneous expenses.
+- Waxing the City’s estimate assumes you must only pay first month rent and an additional month as a security deposit.